ChiyuCC/sequence-breaking-ff6/README.md

 -   The game still thinks we're in "three party mode", even though there is only one party
 -   However, the scene with Terra changing to her esper form will crash if not all mandatory characters are present
     -   The exception is Terra herself, who is not required to be a loaded actor during this scene
--   However, even with Cyan, Sabin, Edgar and Gau in the party, we're still missing Locke and Cyan
+-   However, even with Celes, Sabin, Edgar and Gau in the party, we're still missing Locke and Cyan
     -   So if you went to challenge Kefka right now, the game would still freeze during the scene with Terra and Tritoch
 -   As you may remember, Locke, Celes and Cyan are being despawned/respawned near Banon thanks to the Door Timer Glitch
 -   Unequip your characters if they're too strong, and challenge Kefka